 Through Industry 4.0 interoperability machine and production data can be managed fast and profoundly.
 Your machine data becomes quickly available in your database – with the OPC Router provided by inray.

-Get connected now: Send your production data directly to your database; for instance to MySQL, ODBC, Oracle, but also to Codebase or SQLite.
+Get connected now: Send your production data directly to your database; for instance to MySQL, ODBC, Oracle or SQLite.
 You are now ready and set for OPC UA Data Access Automation – with the graphical user interface of the OPC Router, which makes work routines on data connection fast, easily overseeable and transparent.

 If handwritten notes become main information carriers, chaos soon follows.
 It make little sense to enter data manually into an ERP system.
 It is a trivial pursuit.
 The downside: You are transferring data by time-consuming human effort.
 Instead data could be easily sent to your ERP system via appropriate middleware.
 Handwritten notes can easily get lost between production and administration.
 The data contained in paper documents might not be correct.
 Lists might not be properly filled out and could contain gross misinformation that would then live on in your ERP system as dirty data.
 Entering wrong dates or values or mixing up order information results in dirty data, which wreaks havoc in any organization or enterprise.
 The media gap between manufacturing and administration, where the managers of various business units and production lines have their offices, is particularly sensitive.
 This is due to the fact that staff members who are not working directly in a company’s production hall cannot monitor work processes in production and cannot examine them throughout running procedures either.
 They always have to pick up the phone or write emails or walk over to the production halls in order to keep informed about what’s actually happening in production.
 It is likely that decision making processes are slowed down because of it or that problems in production are either noticed or reported much too late to production line managers.
 If this media gap isn’t closed, actually determining optimization possibilities early on and implementing them in a timely manner won’t be possible either.
 Sometimes optimization opportunities remain completely unidentified.